Kacey White: Coaching career

 In 2012, White became an assistant coach for the Oklahoma Sooners women's soccer team.
 She was a volunteer assistant coach at Southern Methodist University in 2008 and an assistant coach at Texas Tech University in 2007.
 In 2015, she was added to the coaching staff of the Capital Area Soccer League for the U-15 to U-18 girls programs, effective for the Fall 2015 season.

 On December 14, 2016 it was announced that she will become the new head coach of Women's soccer at Xavier University.

 On April 18, 2017 it was announced that she resigned as Xavier head coach to take a position with US soccer.

 On April 16, 2018, it was announced that White will serve as the Associate Development Academy Director for the West Florida Flames in Brandon, Florida.

 On October 26, 2020, White was announced as the Girls Soccer Head Coach at Bishop McLaughlin Catholic High School in Spring Hill, Pasco County, Florida.

 Sports Diplomacy

 In 2019, White traveled to Costa Rica with Amanda Cromwell as a Sports Envoy for the U.S. State Department's Sports Diplomacy Office.
 In Costa Rica, White and Cromwell coached a soccer clinic to advance Sports Diplomacy's mission of empowering girls in sports.

+Personal life

+She married her husband Joe Burke in November 2012.